minbrowser/min/README.md

 ### Building binaries

-In order to build Min from source, follow the installation instructions above, then use one of the following commands to create binaries:
+To build Min from the source, follow the installation instructions above, then use one of the following commands to create binaries:

 - `npm run buildWindows`
 - `npm run buildMacIntel`